risk-first/website/PROCESSING.md

 ## Links

 - We need a link checker, that makes sure all the uses of certain phrases are links.
-This needs to happen in the source document
+This needs to happen in the source document.
+- You can check for malformed links by doing this regex search: \[[A-Za-z].*?[A-Za-z]\][^\(]
+- Then, fix them so they at least have an empty target.
+- Then, run